metas-frsf/ceut-web/README.md

 ## Setup

-Run `npm install -g @angular/cli nodemon` to install Angular CLI and nodemon as global packages.
+Run `npm install -g @angular/cli vercel` to install Angular and Vercel CLIs as global packages.
 Then, run `npm install` to install all the npm dependencies.
 Once installed, you can run the development server and/or build the project.

 ## Development server

-Run `ng serve` to locally run the client project.
-Navigate to `http://localhost:4200/`.
+Run `vercel dev` to locally run the client project.
+This command will serve the Vercel APIs and the Angular app.
+Then navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

-Run `nodemon server.js` to run the server project.
-The local client will use the server API located at `http://localhost:4000` by default

 ## Code scaffolding